reiryuki/Dolby-Atmos-Oneplus-8-Visible-Magisk-Module/README.md

 ## Troubleshooting
 - If Dolby force close, just reinstall again.
 - Use Audio Compatibility Patch if you encounter processing problem.
+- Bass enhancer boost is modified.
+If you don't like it, just rename dax-default.orig_fix to dax-default.xml

 # Attention!
 - Reporting without send full logcats and install process logs is ignored!